WFU-HPC/deac-docs/source/cluster-faq.rst

 Frequently Asked Questions (FAQ)
 ################################

+.. _DEAC Docs AI Chat: https://notebooklm.google.com/notebook/7f5b7f16-36a1-4595-a4c1-bc3d3e7d04d0
+.. |DEAC Docs AI Chat| replace:: **DEAC Docs AI Chat**

 .. tip::

-  The fastest way to get answers to questions is use the `DEAC Docs AI Chat <https://notebooklm.google.com/notebook/7f5b7f16-36a1-4595-a4c1-bc3d3e7d04d0>`_, powered by Google's NotebookLM!
+  |DEAC Docs AI Chat|_ is the *fastest* way to lookup information about the DEAC Cluster!

-  This AI tool is only accessible to approved DEAC Cluster users, and is trained on source material provided by the HPC Team.
-It references a source link(s) with every responses, allowing users to dig deeper.
-Try it out and send feedback to the HPC Team at deac-help@wfu.edu!
+  This AI tool is powered by Google's NotebookLM and is only accessible to approved DEAC Cluster users.
+It is trained on material provided by the HPC Team and cites source link(s) with every response.
+Feel free to send feedback to the HPC Team at deac-help@wfu.edu!

 .. contents::
    :depth: 3